The King of Fighters '94: Gameplay

-The basic gameplay system of KOF '94 is similar to SNK's previous games like the Fatal Fury series, Art of Fighting and Samurai Shodown.
-The game uses a four attack button configuration similar to Fatal Fury 2 and Fatal Fury Special, that consists of light punch, light kick, strong punch and strong kick.
-Like in Fatal Fury 2, specialized techniques are performed by pressing combinations of buttons, allowing the player to dodge an opponent's attack or to launch a character's powerful knockdown attack.
-As with most other fighting games, each character has a set of basic, unique, and special moves that can be performed by the player with a specific series of joystick and button inputs.
+The basic gameplay system of KOF '94 is similar to SNK's previous games, such as the Fatal Fury series, Art of Fighting, and Samurai Shodown.
+The game uses a four-attack button configuration similar to Fatal Fury 2 and Fatal Fury Special, consisting of a light punch, light kick, strong punch, and strong kick.
+Like in Fatal Fury 2, specialized techniques are performed by pressing combinations of buttons, allowing the player to dodge an opponent's attack or launch a powerful knockdown attack.
+As with most fighting games, each character has a set of basic, unique, and special moves that can be performed by the player with a specific series of joystick and button inputs.

-Each player has a power gauge at the bottom of the screen which charges when the character is blocking or taking attacks.
-It can also be filled manually, although it leaves the character vulnerable to an attack, by pressing and holding three buttons at the same time.
+Each player has a power gauge at the bottom of the screen, which charges when the character blocks or takes damage.
+It can also be charged manually by pressing and holding three buttons simultaneously; however, this manual charge leaves the character vulnerable to an attack.
 Once the power gauge is filled, the player's basic attacks become stronger for a short period.
-When the characters are in this state, their players can also perform the character's Super Move, which immediately consumes the entire power gauge.
-The players can also access their character's Super Move when the life gauge is 75% empty and flashing red like in Fatal Fury 2.
-Taunting an opponent can reduce their power gauge, slow down their manual charging, and stop them from reaching the maximum level.
+In this state, players can perform their character's Super Move, which immediately consumes the entire power gauge.
+Players can also access their character's Super Move when their life gauge is 75% empty and flashing red, similar to Fatal Fury 2.
+Taunting an opponent can reduce their power gauge, slow down their manual charging, and prevent them from reaching the maximum level.

-KOF '94 innovated the genre by replacing a traditional round-based format used in preceding fighting games with a format consisting of 3-on-3 team-based matches dubbed the Team Battle System.
+KOF '94 replaced the traditional round-based format used in preceding fighting games with a format consisting of 3-on-3 team-based matches, dubbed the Team Battle System.
 Instead of choosing a single character, the player selects from one of eight available teams, each consisting of three members.
-Before each match, the player chooses the order in which their team members enter the battle.
-When the match begins, the members chosen to go first on their respective teams will fight.
-When one character is defeated, the following member of the same team will take his or her place, while the character on the other team will have a small portion of their life restored (if energy was lost during the previous round).
-If a character is losing a match against the opponent, then the player can call one of the remaining teammates standing on the sidelines to jump in and perform a support attack.
+Before each match, the player chooses the order in which their team members will enter the battle.
+When the match begins, the members chosen to go first on their respective teams fight.
+When one character is defeated, the following member of the same team takes their place, while the character on the winning team has a small portion of their life restored (if energy was lost during the previous round).
+If a character is losing a match, the player can call one of their remaining teammates standing on the sidelines to jump in and perform a support attack.
 The match ends when all three members of either team lose.